 While all environmental, social and governance (ESG) topics are essential, the pandemic heightened our focus on global issues that are also core to Yum!.
 This includes increasing inequities around the globe, the elevated importance of social issues impacting our people and the urgent need for action to address climate change.
-These issues align with the ongoing evolution of our strategy, which emphasizes People as our primary focus for social responsibility.
-The introduction of Unlocking Opportunity, our new social purpose, aims to fight inequality for front-line team members and communities, and further reflects our company's long-term commitment to education, entrepreneurship, and equity and inclusion.
+These issues align with the ongoing evolution of our strategy, which emphasizes People as our primary focus for social purpose, aims to fight inequality for front-line team members and communities, and further reflects our company's long-term commitment to education, entrepreneurship, and equity and inclusion.